Yukika Teramoto: 2006–2009: Modeling and acting debut

 In 2006, Teramoto was one of the Grand Prix winners in the 10th model auditions for pre-teen fashion magazine Nicola out of 5,986 applicants.
 She began working as an exclusive model for Nicola beginning in the September 2006 issue until March 2009 issue.
 She made her acting debut in the live-action adaptation of ChocoMimi in 2007.
 In addition to playing the lead character Choco, Teramoto also released music as her character along with Kayano Masuyama under the name Choco & Mimi.
 Their first single, "Happy Happy!", was released in 2008 as the opening theme song to ChocoMimi and reached #175 on the Oricon Weekly Singles Chart.

 In 2008, Teramoto made her film debut with a minor role in Handsome Suits.
 She also appeared in commercials for Pocari Sweat from Otsuka Pharmaceutical, Baskin Robbins, and Bandai Namco Entertainment's Happy Dance Collection for the Nintendo Wii.

 2009–2012: Voice acting career and hiatus

 After graduating as a model from Nicola, Teramoto enrolled in the agency I'm Enterprise as a voice actress and debuted with a minor role in K-On!
 She began attending the voice acting school NichiNare.
 Aside from providing additional voices in various anime and video game series, Teramoto also had a recurring role on Dog Days as Rouge Clafoutis, Seitokai Yakuindomo as Chiri Nakazato, and Gal Gun as Kaname Nonomiya.
-In 2012, Teramoto went on hiatus to attend university, resigning from I'm Enterprise on December 28, 2011.
+On December 28, 2011, Teramoto resigned from I'm Enterprise, effectively putting her voice acting career on hiatus, in order to attend university.